- Financial Aid Eligibility RequirementsTo qualify for most types of financial aid, the student must:

-- You must complete a Free Application for Federal Student Aid (FAFSA)
+Students will be required to complete the Free Application for Federal Student Aid (FAFSA)

-- If you have a Bachelor’s Degree or higher, you are NOT eligible for ANY financial aid, except the Student Access Loan (SAL).
+- If you have a Bachelor’s Degree or higher, you are NOT eligible for ANY financial aid, except for Direct Federal Student Loans.

 - The Department of Education now has a Lifetime Eligibility Limited on Pell Grant Students can receive up to a maximum of 600% Lifetime Eligibility Used (LEU) for Pell Grant (6 years/12 semesters).
 If you want to know what your LEU is, you can go to www.nslds.ed.gov.
 More information about Pell LEU can be found on our website.

 - If you withdraw from courses you may be required to repay a portion of your financial aid back to the college.
 Please contact our office before you withdraw from courses.